r-Fancy/Firstbox-Patch/README.md

 **Describtion**

 This patch is used to get a specific set of weapons in a specific set of order.
-It is allowed to use for competition according to zwr rule set & community vote.
+It is allowed to use for competition according to zwr rule set & community vote (EXCEPT Easter Egg speedruns).

 **How to use**
 1. Download [s1x](https://mega.nz/folder/oLAViLiZ#3xUbLir3T9AdB51FqdhPlQ) files.